RheaAyase/jekyll-rhea/_posts/2024-07-25-windows-games-on-linux.md

 windows applications.
 We will run the .exe installer through Steam to get it installed, then modify said install to be able to launch the installed product through Steam.

+If you're installing any other launcher, you can use this exact process for that too.
+I've done the same exact steps for other launchers - for example **Ubisoft Connect** (seen in a screenshot below).
+Just substitute hoyoplay for the launcher of your choice.

 #### Installing HoYoPlay

 HoYoPlay is their launcher through which you can install these games.
 Let's get to it: